 PMPI_ interfaces, which provide the specified functionality.

-you only need to provide profiling wrappers in C, even if your program
+C, you only need to provide profiling wrappers in C, even if your

 There are a handful of exceptions.
 For example,

-other low-level function.
-Thus, to intercept this particular Fortran call, you need a Fortran wrapper.
+function.
+Thus, to intercept this particular Fortran call, you need a

 See the section on Profiling Interface in the MPI standard for more details.

-While this is important for performance analysis, this setting is already
+interfaces.
+While this is important for performance analysis, this

-is used only for developer debugging, not MPI application performance tracing.
+It is used only for developer debugging, not MPI application

 |6.
 What support does OMPI have for performance analysis?|

-but that data must be analyzed by other non-OMPI tools.
+performance data, but that data must be analyzed by other non-OMPI

 PERUSE was a proposed MPI standard that gives information about